Lirim Hajrullahu: Washington Football Team

 On December 11, 2021, Hajrullahu was signed to the Washington Football Team's practice squad.

 Carolina Panthers (second stint)

 On December 22, 2021, following the injury of Zane Gonzalez in pre-game warmups in Week 15, the Panthers signed Hajrullahu off Washington's practice squad.
 He played in the last 3 games of the season, making 4 of 5 field goal attempts and 3 of 3 extra point attempts.
 He was waived on May 4, 2022.

 Dallas Cowboys (second stint)

-On July 1, 2022, he was signed by the Dallas Cowboys to compete for the starting job with rookie Jonathan Garibay.
+On July 1, 2022, he was signed by the Cowboys to compete for the starting job with rookie Jonathan Garibay.
 On August 9, 2022, Garibay was waived and the Cowboys signed free agent Brett Maher to compete with Hajrullahu.
 On August 23, 2022, he was released after losing the kicking battle to Maher.

+Philadelphia Stars

+Hajrullahu signed with the Philadelphia Stars of the United States Football League (USFL) on May 17, 2023.
+The Stars folded when the XFL and USFL merged to create the United Football League (UFL).

+Toronto Argonauts (second stint)

+On February 5, 2024, it was announced that Hajrullahu had signed with the Argonauts, replacing the incumbent, Boris Bede, who was released the same day.
+He notably kicked eight field goals in a game against the Montreal Alouettes on September 8, 2024, which tied a league record with three other players.
+Hajrullahu played in all 18 regular season games where he was successful on 55 of 61 field goal attempts and 35 of 37 convert attempts.
+He also tied the Argonauts' franchise record for field goals in a season with Lance Chomyc and also had the third-best single season success rate in Argonauts' history at 90.2%.
+He also played in all three post-season games, including the 111th Grey Cup where he made all four field goal attempts and all four convert attempts in the Argonauts' 41–24 victory over the Winnipeg Blue Bombers.